jckuri/DeepRL-Navigation/Report.md

 - Epsilon Greedy in order to balance exploration at the begining versus explotation at the end;
 - A deep neural network to represent complex continuous states.

+The deep neural network to represent complex continuous states has:
+- A linear fully-connected layers of dimensions state_size=37 and fc1_units=64;
+- A linear fully-connected layers of dimensions fc1_units=64 and fc2_units=64;
+- A linear fully-connected layers of dimensions fc2_units=64 and action_size=4.

 ## Plot of Rewards

 ![Plot of rewards (training)](/images/plot-of-rewards-training.png)